mahilab/Syntacts/tutorials/draw.md

 Vec2 m_target_px;
 ```

-Back in our `update` method, we can add a few buttons and sliders to Play the path, Clear the path, modify the target radius, and toggle modes.
+Back in our `update` method, we can add a few buttons and sliders to 1) Play the path, 2) Clear the path, 3) modify the target radius, and 4) toggle modes.
 Additionally, we will allow the user to modify the target radius with mouse wheel scroll.

+Our Play button will start a coroutine that plays back the user's current set of paths (more on that later).
+The Clear button simply clears the vector of paths.
+Our Radius slider will modify the value of `m_radius`, and use it to update the target radius in `m_spat`.
+Similarly, we update the target radius if the mouse wheel value is not zero.
+When the Follow Mouse checkbox is toggled, we will play or stop our Signal on the Spatializer.

 ```cpp
 ...